biomurph/HeartBone/README.md

 ![image](images/PortNumber.png)

 Even if the program starts up, if you may find your Heart Bone unresponsive.
 If that happens, this is a good place to start debugging.
-Some ports can pretend to be a Heart Bone...
+Some ports can pretend to be a Heart Bone.

+##Troubleshooting

+When in doubt, reboot.
+Start everything over from the top.
+Unplug, and the plug again.
+Re-read these documents, and then email me if it's really broken.

+biomurph at gmial dot com

-If you have your Heart Bone connected correctly and the software is running, you can fine a command cheat sheet [here](https://github.com/biomurph/HeartBone/blob/master/CheatSheet.md).
+If you have your Heart Bone connected correctly and the software is running, you can find a command cheat sheet [here](https://github.com/biomurph/HeartBone/blob/master/CheatSheet.md).